World Travel Awards Winner Machu Travel Peru 2025

 • Note: Previously accessible only via the Inca Trail

-The section that combines hiking, history, and the final stretch of the Inca Trail is the Portada Intipunku Route.
+The section that combines hiking, history, and the final stretch of the Inca Trail tour is the Portada Intipunku Route.
 The dazzling Sun Gate was the main entrance and is now one of the highlights of this section.
 In addition, the views from the Guardian’s House offer a comprehensive panorama of the main Inca structures.
 Hiking enthusiasts, history buffs, and those who appreciate unique views will be amazed by this route.

 Machu Picchu Entrance Ticket Prices: Route 1-C